ycechungAI/goose/documentation/docs/getting-started/using-extensions.md

     3. Choose the type of extension you'd like to add:
         - `Built-In Extension`: Use an extension that comes pre-installed with Goose.
         - `Command-Line Extension`: Add a local command or script to run as an extension.
-        - `Remote Extension`: Connect to a remote system via SSE (Server-Sent Events).
+        - `Remote Extension (SSE)`: Connect to a remote system via SSE (Server-Sent Events).
+        - `Remote Extension (Streaming HTTP)`: Connect to a remote system via Streaming HTTP
     4. Follow the prompts based on the type of extension you selected.

     **Example: Adding Built-in Extension**